fluttercommunity/admin_dashboard/README.md

 1. Some data regarding the repository dashboard still uses dummy providers, not real data from the github API
 2. Create an algorithm which decides whether a repository's status is RED, ORANGE or GREEN (Indicating whether or not it requires a maintainer/admins attention)
 3. Implement a trigger to build and deploy to pub.dev
+4. Previously, our application deployed and was hosted succesfully by firebase, but recently an error started occuring to the untouched code where you now face a bug whenever you try to login via Github on only the web version.
+We are currently still waiting on firebase's documentation to be updated inorder to implement how to login via github on firebase's new version.